Local duality in algebra and topology: Introduction

 known as Greenlees--May duality.
 Moreover, they show that local homology is related to derived functors of $I$-adic completion in the same way that local cohomology is related to derived functors of $I$-power torsion.
 As a further generalization, Alonso Tarr{\'i}o, Jerem{\'i}as L{\'o}pez, and Lipman~\cite{local_cohom_schemes} globalize this theory to quasi-coherent sheaves over an appropriate scheme or even formal scheme.

-However, shadows of local cohomology and local homology functors, together with the corresponding local duality type results appear in various contexts that are not covered by the theory described above.
-Furthermore, the proofs of Greenlees--May duality in the known cases are based on the derived category, rather than any of its technically more convenient enhancements.
-As we will explain shortly, local duality admits a uniform and conceptual explanation when working in a homotopically enriched context, at the same time simplifying the arguments and uncovering new instances of the theory.
-In light of this, the goal of the present paper is threefold. \begin{enumerate} \item Produce a simple abstract categorical framework which allows the construction of local cohomology and homology in general categorical contexts, and deduce Greenlees--May duality formally in this framework. \item Develop the theory for categories of comodules over certain Hopf algebroids, which translates into local duality for quasi-coherent sheaves over a general class of algebraic stacks.
+However, shadows of local cohomology and local homology functors together with the corresponding local duality type results appear in various areas that are not covered by the theory described above.
+As we will explain shortly, local duality admits a uniform and conceptual explanation when working in a more categorical context, at the same time simplifying constructions and computations as well as uncovering new instances of the theory by specializing the resulting abstract duality results.
+In light of this, the goal of the present paper is threefold. \begin{enumerate} \item Produce a simple abstract framework which allows the construction of local cohomology and homology in general categorical contexts, and deduce Greenlees--May duality formally in this framework. \item Develop the theory for categories of comodules over certain Hopf algebroids, which translates into local duality for quasi-coherent sheaves over a general class of algebraic stacks.
 As an application, we generalize classical structural results about derived completion for local rings to certain algebraic stacks.

 \item Exhibit local duality as a fundamental phenomenon appearing in a variety of contexts, as for example stable, equivariant, and motivic homotopy theory.
 In particular, we study local duality in stable homotopy theory, recovering and generalizing many well-known results in chromatic homotopy theory from a more conceptual point of view.
 Moreover, we show that these different topological and algebraic incarnations are compatible with each other in a strong sense. \end{enumerate}